 As an Air Cadet you are able to participate in the Duke of Edinburgh Award.
-The award is for young people aged 14 to 25 who want to get something extra out of the normal things they already do or want to participate in something completed different.
+The award is for young people aged 14 (or school Year 9) to 25 who want to get something extra out of the normal things they already do or want to participate in something completed different.

 The award is split up into 3 different levels:

 - Silver - minimum 15 years old